Research in Motion

 1. Develop Accredited Educational Pathways

-– Institutions must create curriculum aligned with global standards for professions like chiropractic care and osteopathy.
+– Institutions must create curricula aligned with global standards for professions like chiropractic care and osteopathy.

 2. Establish Licensing Bodies